 However, some confusion has arisen considering the version numbers.
-Some components and kits may be named v7 but in reality, could support a minimum SDK level of 14.
+Some components and kits may be named v7 but could support a minimum SDK level of 14.
 To avoid falling into this trap, Android will be backward compatible with the support library and will be available as AndroidX.

 In accordance with Google’s change, Microsoft released the AndroidX suite to Xamarin developers in 2019, and now at the starting of 2020, the suite has finally been recognized officially.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Transferring the Android projects to AndroidX would be no small task, and new adjustments need to be made, catering specifically to the needs of AndroidX.
 Microsoft has announced that it will provide the developers with different relocation practices based on apps in different states.